abyssDS/sfmlWiki/Source:-Draw-Rounded-Rectangle.md

         ////////////////////////////////////////////////////////////
         /// \brief Set the radius of the rounded corners
         ///
-        /// \param Radius of the rounded corners
+        /// \param radius Radius of the rounded corners
         ///
         /// \see GetRadius
         ///